Devtonite/blog/src/content/blog/zk-snarks-recursive-proof-private-intput-visibility.md

    <img src="../../assets/blog/recursive-zksnarks-explained/zkLocus-3.png" alt="zkLocus mascot" style="max-width:100%; max-height:auto;border:none;">
 </div>

-The Zero-Knowledge application development field is unboubtably the most disruptive and groundbreaking area of work not only in sofware engineering, but in the technoglogy field as a whole.
-While Zero-Knowldge technonolgy has been around since the 1980's, its usage only became practical for real-world application with the advent of zkSNARKs in 2010, and it's only in the last year that the development of Zero-Knowledge circuits and applications by non-mathematicians, academics, and cryptographers has become possible.
-This is thanks to the development of Zero-Knowledge application frameworks, such as [O1JS](https://docs.minaprotocol.com/zkapps/o1js), which provides a clean and easy to use abstration for the creation of zero-knowneldge circuts.
+The Zero-Knowledge application development field is undoubtably the most disruptive and groundbreaking area of work not only in software engineering, but in the technology field as a whole.
+While Zero-Knowledge technology has been around since the 1980's, its usage only became practical for real-world application with the advent of zkSNARKs in 2010, and it's only in the last year that the development of Zero-Knowledge circuits and applications by non-mathematicians, academics, and cryptographers has become possible.
+This is thanks to the development of Zero-Knowledge application frameworks, such as [O1JS](https://docs.minaprotocol.com/zkapps/o1js), which provides a clean and easy to use abstraction for the creation of zero-knowledge circuits.
 In this blog post, we will use O1JS to build a calculator application using recursive zkSNARKs, and analyze what exactly is visible to the verifier when a recursive proof is passed as a private input in a zkSNARKS circuit.

 ## The Zero-Knowledge Community

 The community of developers focusing on the development of Zero-Knowledge applications is not very large, but it is very dedicated to the cause.
-While there is a lot of work and interest, there is a lack of depper understanding, due to the lack of avaialable information.
+While there is a lot of work and interest, there is a lack of deeper understanding, due to the lack of available information.
 Zero-Knowledge is the closet thing that we have to magic in the area of secure computing, and while that magic is open-source, it is necessary to understand it in order to use it correctly.
 Given this, the sharing of knowledge is essential for the development of the field.